 Boston’s Jewish Community

-Hebrew College is located in Newton Centre, just outside Boston, one of the leading regions of Jewish innovation and entrepreneurship.
+Hebrew College is located in Newton, just outside Boston, one of the leading regions of Jewish innovation and entrepreneurship.

 Home to the progressive federation Combined Jewish Philanthropies, Boston is blessed with a wide array of Jewish religious and social-justice institutions.
 Congregations — both affiliated and independent, established and start-up — abound.
 Day schools and supplementary Jewish schools are on the forefront of Jewish education.
 Hebrew College has developed strong ties with many of these institutions, giving students ample opportunities for internships during school and career options upon ordination.